21 Things to Know Before Moving to Atlanta, GA [2024]

 9. Atlanta Neighborhoods Are Unique

-Atlanta's leafy streets are full of unique and popular neighborhoods that offer something for everyone.
+Atlanta's leafy streets are full of unique, beloved neighborhoods that offer something for everyone.
 Buckhead features an upscale vibe with a retail mecca and fabulous food.
 You'll find luxury high-rises and condos outfitted with pools, covered parking, and on-site parking.

 Midtown Atlanta is where public transportation, green space, and entertainment venus intersect.
 You'll find a mix of high-rises, smaller apartment complexes, and walkable pockets to museums and theaters.